The $e$-vector of a simplicial complex: The -vector and Property E

-We will now exploit Theorem 3 to furnish many examples of simplicial complexes satisfying Property E. First, we recall a few definitions.
+We now need a few more definitions.
 A simplicial complex is \textit{pure} if every maximal face has the same dimension.
-A pure $(d-1)$-simplicial complex $\Delta$ is \textit{Eulerian} if for every simplex (except the empty simplex) $\sigma\in \Delta$ we have that $\tilde\chi(\Lk \sigma)=1+(-1)^{d+\dim\sigma}$ (as before, $\Lk\sigma$ denotes the link of $\sigma$ in $\Delta$).
+A pure $(d-1)$-simplicial complex $\Delta$ is an \textit{Eulerian manifold} if for every simplex (except the empty simplex) $\sigma\in \Delta$ we have that $\tilde\chi(\Lk \sigma)=1+(-1)^{d-\dim\sigma}$.
 Note that this definition just requires that the link of every face (except the empty face) of $\Delta$ has the same Euler characteristic as a sphere of appropriate dimension.
-If an Eulerian $\Delta$ additionally satisfies $\tilde\chi(\Delta)=1+(-1)^{d-1}$, then $\Delta$ is an \textit{Eulerian sphere}.
+If an Eulerian manifold $\Delta$ additionally satisfies $\tilde\chi(\Delta)=1+(-1)^{d-1}$, then $\Delta$ is an \textit{Eulerian sphere}.

-\begin{cor} If $\Delta$ is Eulerian then $\Delta$ has weak Property E. If $\Delta$ is further assumed to have odd dimension or is a Eulerian sphere, then $\Delta$ has Property E. \end{cor} \begin{proof} It was shown in \cite{Kle} that if $\Delta$ is Eulerian, then the $h$-vector satisfies the general Dehn-Sommerville equations.
-Hence $\Delta$ has weak Property E by the first part of Theorem 3.
-If $\Delta$ is an Eulerian sphere, then $\tilde{\chi}(\Delta)=\tilde{\chi}(S^{d-1})$, and hence $\Delta$ has Property E by the second part of Theorem 3.
-If $\Delta$ has odd dimension, then \cite[Lemma 17.3.3]{Dav} implies that $\tilde{\chi}(\Delta)=0$.
-So an odd-dimensional Eulerian $\Delta$ is an Eulerian sphere, and hence has Property E. \end{proof}
+The following theorem provides a short proof of the fact that an Eulerian manifold satisfies weak Property E. Combined with Theorem 3, this gives an elementary independent proof of the (general) Dehn-Sommerville Equations.
+Furthermore, it provides a plethora of examples of complexes satisfying Property E and, in turn, complexes for which the exponential Hilbert series is explicitly computed.
+For example, it follows that if $\Delta$ is the boundary of a simplicial polytope or is a triangulation of your favorite odd-dimensional manifold, then $\Delta$ has Property E.

-\begin{remark} One does not need the full general Dehn-Sommerville to deduce that an Eulerian $\Delta$ has weak Property E. Instead, one can apply Proposition 2 as follows.
-It is a standard fact that a complex $\Delta$ is Eulerian if and only if the link of every vertex is an Eulerian sphere.
-Hence the second part of Theorem 3 implies that the link of every vertex has Property E, and therefore by Theorem 3, $\Delta$ has weak Property E. \end{remark}
+\begin{theorem} If $\Delta$ is an Eulerian manifold then $\Delta$ has weak Property E. If $\Delta$ is further assumed to have odd dimension or is an Eulerian sphere, then $\Delta$ has Property E. \end{theorem} \begin{proof} We begin by noting the standard fact that a complex $\Delta$ is an Eulerian manifold if and only if the link of every vertex is an Eulerian sphere.
+Hence, if we prove the theorem for Eulerian spheres, then the theorem follows for Eulerian manifolds by Lemma 4.